-- 3.3 The scope of this AIC is designed to identify training objectives in the areas of academic training, manoeuvre training, initial evaluation and recurrent qualification.
+- 4.1 This advisory circular (AIC) contains training objectives for Ground Proximity Warning System (GPWS) pilot training. - 4.2 The scope of this AC is designed to identify training objectives in the areas of: academic training; manoeuvre training; initial evaluation; and recurrent qualification.
 Under each of these four areas, the training material has been separated into those items which are considered essential training items and those which are considered desirable.
-In each area, objectives and acceptable performance criteria are defined. - 3.4 No attempt is made to define how the training programme should be implemented.
+In each area, objectives and acceptable performance criteria are defined. - 4.3 No attempt is made to define how the training programme should be implemented.
 Instead, objectives are established that define the knowledge a pilot operating GPWS is expected to possess and the performance expected from a pilot who has completed GPWS training.
-However, the guidelines do indicate those areas in which the pilot receiving the training should demonstrate his/her understanding, or performance, using a real time, interactive training device, i.e. a flight simulator.
-Where appropriate, notes are included within the performance criteria which amplify or clarify the material addressed by the training objective.
+However, the guidelines do indicate those areas in which the pilot receiving the training should demonstrate his/her understanding, or performance, using a real-time, interactive training device, i.e. a flight simulator.
+Where appropriate, notes are included within the performance criteria which amplify or clarify the material addressed by the training objective. - 4.4 Unless otherwise stated, the term "GPWS" in this AIC refers to a Ground Proximity Warning System enhanced by a forward-looking terrain avoidance function.